 Planning your trip can seem like a mammoth task.
 You want everything to go perfectly, from planning your itinerary to booking flights and packing your bags (without forgetting your socks).
-With this in mind, we decided to hand curate a list of the 20 best trip planning apps for travellers in 2019.
+With this in mind, we decided to hand curate a list of the 20 best trip planning apps for travellers.

 At some point in time, every app on this list has helped us in our travels and we’re confident they will be able to help you create the perfect holiday.